gree/lwf/README.md

 - https://github.com/gree/lwf/wiki

 ## Discussion
-- Underconstruction
+- Under construction

 ## Road Map
-- Underconstruction
+- Under construction

-## GREE's Open Source policcy
+## GREE's Open Source policy
  GREE has very positive attitude about open sourcing in-house technologies to contribute open source community.
 We want many people to use these open sourced technologies and make technology world better.
 - Other GREE technologies that has been open sourced
   - WebView plug-in for Unity  https://github.com/gree/unity-webview